darryncampbell/DataWedge-Workflow-Sample/README.md

 [![DataWedge Barcode Highlighting via Camera](https://img.youtube.com/vi/E5ZkZtUNX_k/0.jpg)](https://www.youtube.com/watch?v=E5ZkZtUNX_k)

 The video also shows how the highlighting rules are configured with DataWedge.
 The rules are configured to highlight and report EAN13 barcodes of any length and with any contents.

 ### Coding and Barcode Highlighting: Receiving Data

 Although part of the Barcode input plugin, barcode highlighting borrows a lot of its logic from the Workflow plugin.
-What that means for you as a developer is you should follow the [Workflow programmer's guide](https://techdocs.zebra.com/datawedge/11-2/guide/programmers-guides/workflow-input/) to extract data returned from the Intent output plugin, though there will be no image data.
+What that means for you as a developer is you should follow the [Workflow programmer's guide](https://techdocs.zebra.com/datawedge/11-2/guide/programmers-guides/workflow-input/) to extract data returned from the Intent output plugin, **though there will be no image data**.

 ```java
 //  Given the data returned via 'intent'